 Traditional quilt patterns—some of which date back more than two centuries—are the focus of the Old Depot Museum’s new exhibit, Around The Block: Traditional Patterns in the Quilts of Vera Anderson.
+Nowadays quilts are coming more popular as a way of remembering the past, with some people using companies like Memory Stitch to preserve their mementos and create something like this double sided shirt quilt.
 The exhibit was on display February and March, 2016.

 Born in Franklin County in 1920, Vera Anderson lived most of her life in Franklin and Miami counties, graduating from Rock Creek Grade School and Wellsville High School with the class of 1939.
 Because she and her large family lived in a house in the country, her earliest quilts were utilitarian.
 “We slept in unheated rooms, so [we] needed lots of bedding,” Anderson wrote in her notes.
 “When I got enough for our use, I stopped making quilts.”